 The ABS lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
-If the light does not illuminate during start up, remains on or flashes, the
+If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need

 ABS may be disabled and may need to be serviced.